-Free training and mentoring by the leading youth charity Rio Ferdinand Foundation (RFF) is on offer for people aged 16 to 25 in Oldham and the Lambeth and Southwark areas of London.
+Free training and mentoring by the leading youth charity Rio Ferdinand Foundation (RFF) is on offer for people aged 16 to 25 in Salford and the Lambeth and Southwark areas of London.

 It’s being made possible by funding from The Guinness Partnership and our maintenance contractors Wates, Kier and EQUANS and will equip those who take part with the skills, knowledge, experience and networks to enable them to achieve their full potential and inspire them to succeed in their chosen field.

 The scheme will include:

 - Weekly group activities to build networks and raise aspirations